jedevc/fyp-report/report.md

 that that can be assigned to) as part of an assignment, etc.

 At the most basic, we have variables, such as $x$, and literal values, such as `1` or `"Hello, world"`.
-For each variable and value, we can assign a type:
+For each literal value, we can assign a token type from the following table:

 | Value type | Description |
 | :--------- | :---------- |